Everything you need to know about industrial valve types & applications from this article. (High recommended to Favorites )

 If the check valve work at high-temperature application, you should observe these valves often, in case to prevent the valve fails early due to high temperature.
-If you see any sign of wear of check valve, replace them immediately to avoid more loss.
+If you see any sign of wear on the check valve, replace them immediately to avoid more loss.

 Does a check valve reduce water pressure?

-Check valve is used in allows process medium to flow in one direction way, and prevent backflow with automatically close.
+A check valve is used in allows the process medium to flow in one direction way, and to prevent backflow by automatically close.

-So check valve can’t reduce water pressure, more important is it can’t discharge fluids from low pressure into a higher pressure line, because the backpressure is higher than upstream pressure/inlet pressure of the check valve, and the swing or disc can’t open.
+So check valve can’t reduce water pressure, more important is it can’t discharge fluids from low pressure into a higher pressure line, because the back pressure is higher than the upstream pressure/inlet pressure of the check valve, and the swing or disc can’t open.

 What is a silent check valve?